openhab/openhab-addons/bundles/org.openhab.binding.ism8/README.md

 Date and Time types used by for CWL Excellent and CWL2 are currently not supported by the ISM8 add-on.

+*Attention:* Due to a bug in the original implementation, the states for DPT 1.009 are inverted (i.e., `1` is mapped to `OPEN` instead of `CLOSE`).
+A change would break all existing installations and is therefore not implemented.

 ## Full Example

 ### ism8.things